JDeLoach03/whats-for-dinner/README.md

 ## Possible Future Extensions
   - A login page would be super cool, if it were responsive in a sense of allowing users login to be saved/recipe ideas they like to be stored within their page.
+  - Adding in transitions via CSS would have appreciated.

 ## Set Up